Sonic the Hedgehog 2 HD

 Finding the engine

 However, the most difficult tasks still lay ahead of the project.
 How would the project be organized to achieve this goal?
 What game engine would be used to make it a reality?
-One possibility was to use a modified Genesis emulator, which would display the graphics from the original game ROM in high definition.
+One possibility was to use a modified Mega Drive emulator, which would display the graphics from the original game ROM in high definition.
 After some debate, it was decided that any emulator, no matter how tweaked, would be far too limiting for the project.
 Reasons for the decision included the bugs and slow downs from the original game, problems that would be replicated rather than fixed and improved upon.
 The project also required room to expand beyond the original title.

 One of the more appealing possibilities was to use a custom-made engine that had already been created.
 A member of the community called "Taxman" had already created a popular Sonic engine called "Retro Sonic".
-Unfortunately, the physics in his engine were not yet close enough to the original Genesis series for it to be used (despite the fact that Taxman's engine boasted an incredibly impressive level development kit for designing original Sonic levels).
+Unfortunately, the physics in his engine were not yet close enough to the original Mega Drive series for it to be used (despite the fact that Taxman's engine boasted an incredibly impressive level development kit for designing original Sonic levels).
 It was likely that Taxman would eventually perfect the physics in his engine - but rather than wait for him to accomplish this, the community was anxious for the Sonic 2 HD project to move forward.

 Soon after the staff's initiation, a staff team had been formed.
 Since Vincent had already remastered many of Sonic's frames, he became the project leader and the lead artist.
 A member called "SANiK" had even created an online database, which allowed contributors to upload all of their artwork, while members "Athelstone" and "Blue Streak" coordinated some of the community's contributions while giving suggestions and guidance to other project staff.
 Eventually, the administrators of Sonic Retro granted us our own community forum for the Sonic 2 HD project - but the project still lacked an engine.